Vitamin B12 Test: Functions, Deficiency Symptoms, Causes, Normal Range & Preparation

 Main Functions and Importance of Vitamin B12

-Vitamin B12 supports several essential processes that keep the body functioning smoothly.
+Vitamin B12 supports several essential biological processes that are closely monitored in laboratory practice.

 Red Blood Cell Formation